 Around the eyedropper's tip over the image there is a color ring that helps you select colors more precisely.
 If it's hard to catch a certain color, you can see adjacent tints and select the color on the ring while holding the Ctrl-key.

 There are 5 sectors on the color ring:

 Size (2-300).
 The maximum width of a line drawn with the tool.

 Smearing (0-100).
 The parameter defines the state of the paint when drawing with the brush.
 At value = 0 the strokes do not mix together.
 The higher the value, the more strokes will be smeared and mix.

 Relief (0-100).
 The prominence of the traces of the brush strokes.
 The higher the value, the more expressive the strokes are.
 At low values it gives the smoothing effect.

 Flat Brush.
 It works similarly to the same option of the Oil Brush.

 Additional Tools (available on both tabs, for all licenses):

-Double-clicking on the tool's icon on the Toolbar makes the image fit the window.
+Double-clicking the tool's icon in the Toolbar makes the image fit the window.